Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-network-restricted/README.md

 ---
-description: This set of templates demonstrates how to set up Azure AI Studio with public internet access disabled and egress disabled, using Microsoft-managed keys for encryption and Microsoft-managed identity configuration for the AI resource.
+description: This set of templates demonstrates how to set up Azure AI Studio with private link and egress disabled, using Microsoft-managed keys for encryption and Microsoft-managed identity configuration for the AI resource.
 page_type: sample
 products:
 - azure